ChromeFox213/Final-Project/README.md

 I'm not sure what's best for this project but I intend to start with Three.js and Javascript and see if that works best for me.

-# Note for professor:
+## Note for professor:
-- I'm pretty excited for this project :)
+- Please let me know what you think!
+I'm fully open to any suggestions or changes for this project as you see fit!